salnuraqidah/laravel-erapor/README.md

 ## About E-Rapor

 Web application to input final score or student raport.
-It consists of data management from students, teachers, subjects, and students score.It was developed using bootstrap framework, mySql, dan laravel.This application has several features:
+It consists of data management from students, teachers, subjects, and students score.It was developed using bootstrap framework, mySql, dan laravel.
+This application has several features:

 - User Authentication.
 - User Authorization.